JSamia36/BirdyBot/README.md

 # BirdyBot
 A python program to make your twitter account easier to run.
 This posts tweets for you, follows people, likes and retweets posts all on a schedule you set!
+Using this bot combined with AI-generated tweets, I was able to grow an account without any work to 500+ followers in a month.
+If you optimize your tweets, this can likely get even better results.
+Although I did take a long break from updating and maintaining the code, I hope to slowly start to again.

 ## Getting Started
 Once downloaded, make sure to start with installing the neccessary files: